raushan0672/Superstore-Sales-Data-Analysis/README.md

 Built interactive Tableau dashboards for:

-Sales by Category & Region

-Profitability by Product Segment

-Monthly & Yearly Profit and Sales Trends

-Discount impact on Sales & Profit
+Sales by Category & Region, Profitability by Product Segment, Monthly & Yearly Profit and Sales Trends, Discount impact on Sales & Profit

 Designed the dashboards to highlight key inefficiencies and business opportunities

 **Results & Insights**